-This course serves as the foundation of manipulative medicine unique to the practice of Osteopathy.
-Diagnosis of somatic dysfunction and application of osteopathic manipulative treatment are introduced and explored in both a didactic and skills laboratory setting.
-Students will learn within a conceptual framework to facilitate understanding of scientific mechanisms, diagnosis, integration, and application of osteopathic manipulative treatment as part of a holistic and comprehensive approach to patient care.
+This course serves as the foundation of the OPP courses.
+Diagnosis of somatic dysfunction as well as the application of osteopathic principles are introduced and explored.
+This will occur in both the didactic and skills laboratory settings.
+OPP I will facilitate understanding of scientific mechanisms, diagnosis, integration, and application of osteopathic manipulative treatment as part of a comprehensive approach to patient care.